In this Chapter

-An elevated oral temperature above 100° F or an axillary (under the arm) temperature of 99° F may be one of the first signs of an infectious disease.
-Call the parent/guardian to come and take the student home and provide the parent with a Fever Notice.
+An elevated oral temperature above 100.4° F or an axillary (under the arm) temperature of 99° F may be one of the first signs of an infectious disease.
+Call the parent/guardian to come and take the student home and provide the parent with a Illness Notice.

 - Rectal temperatures should never be taken in the schools.

 - Glass thermometers are not to be used in the schools.